We all want that, right??

 Do you ever wear shapewear?

-There was a time, you know, when a lady would not leave the house without a girdle, and that time wasn’t all that long ago.
+There was a time when a lady would not leave the house without a girdle, and that time wasn’t all that long ago.
 Nowadays, in the name of feminism or comfort or I’m not even sure what, we just let it all hang out.

 Why?
 I do not understand.